 Rarely, clearing the tumor and reconstructing the defect can take the better part of a day.
-A consultation with the Mohs surgeon prior to your procedure will allow for the surgeon to understand the unique qualities of your situation and enable him/her to more clearly estimate the extent of the timeframe for the surgery.
+A consultation with the Mohs surgeon prior to your procedure will allow the surgeon to understand the unique qualities of your situation and enable him/her to more clearly estimate the extent of the timeframe for the surgery.

-Yes, as will any treatment for skin cancer, Mohs surgery will leave a scar.
+Yes, as will any treatment for skin cancer, Mohs micrographic surgery will leave a scar.
 But we work to hide it.

-Generally, a post-surgical scar improves with time and can take up to 1 year or more to fully mature.
+Generally, a post-surgical scar improves with time and can take up to a year or more to fully mature.
 As your surgical site heals, new blood vessels can appear and support the healing changes occurring underneath the skin.
 This can result in the reddish appearance of the scar.
 This change is temporary and will improve with time.

 If you have a history of abnormal scarring, such as hypertrophic scars or keloids, or if there are problems with the healing of your scar, injections or other treatments may be used to optimize the cosmetic result.
 Your Mohs surgeon is available for you throughout the healing process to discuss any concerns that may arise.

 The vast majority of patients don't need anything more than a suture removal appointment.
 Some don't even require that.
-However, if needed, at Dermatology and Skin Health, we offer a variety of laser treatments that can address redness or textural irregularities post-surgery.
+However, if needed, at Dermatology & Skin Health, we offer a variety of laser treatments that can address redness or textural irregularities post-surgery.
 These are performed without a charge to the patient.
-We want you to have the best outcome possible and will see you as often as necessary to make the patient (and us!) happy.
+We want you to have the best outcome possible and will see you as often as necessary to make the patient (and us) happy.